Anti-Inflammatory Diet Plan →

 Jump to Recipe

-A two tiered dog cake on a cake stand.
+A two tiered dog cake on a cake stand. this for later

-The Origins of Our Dog Cake Family Tradition
+The Origins of Our Dog Cake Tradition

 I made this healthy dog cake recipe on my dog, Oakley’s, first birthday, and I’ve made it every year since!
 A spoiled rotten fur baby, she always deserves a treat, especially on her birthday.
 However, she, like many dogs, has a pretty sensitive stomach, and store-bought and pre-made options don’t tend to sit well with her tummy.